johndk/berkeley-ml-capstone/README.md

 `DepartureDelayGroups` encode overlapping information and should not all be included automatically. `TaxiOut` and `WheelsOff` remain excluded from Models 1, 2A, and 2B.

-The current merged airport-year files contain flights **departing** the selected airport.
+The current merged JFK-year files contain flights **departing** JFK.
 Before building Models 2A, 2B, and 2C as defined in this README, the merge must also create the inbound population with `Dest` equal to JFK and attach schedule, ASPM, and time-safe NOAA information for the flight origin at the relevant prediction time.
 The outbound rows or destination weather observed at landing must not be reused as a substitute.
 Pineda uses destination